 Rumble vs. YouTube: A Data-Driven Comparison of Engagement and Monetization

-YouTube dominates the online video space with over 2.5 billion active users, but Rumble is rapidly gaining traction, especially among creators seeking fewer restrictions.
-According to Rumble’s investor reports, its monthly active user base exceeded 80 million in 2024, with strong growth in political and alternative content niches.
+Let's be real—YouTube is the 800-pound gorilla of online video with over 2.5 billion active users.
+But Rumble?
+It's been quietly building something significant, especially for creators who are tired of walking on eggshells.
+According to Rumble's investor reports, they crossed 80 million monthly active users in 2024, with particularly strong growth in political and alternative content spaces.

 Platform Overview & Market Positioning